 How to get ready for Microservices

 We definitely need rollout and rollback strategies.
 We can put in place proxies to redirect clients of the APIs we migrate to old or new implementations, gradually or all at once.
-Anything we deploy we should be able to rollback immediately.
+Anything we deploy, we should be able to roll back immediately.

-Various deployment strategies can help too, for example one of the techniques is blue green deployments.
-With this technique we have two parallel production environments, one is active and serves clients, and the other holds previous release.
-If we need to roll back, we just switch proxy to route clients back to previous release.
-To deploy new version, we push changes to inactive environment and then switch client’s requests to hit new version.
-Another approach is canary deployments.
-With this approach, instead of rolling new functionality to all users, we can verify a change in production environment by routing only a subset of users to new functionality.
-Once we sure that new functionality works, we switch the rest of the clients to use it.
+Various deployment strategies can help too.
+For example, one of the techniques is blue-green deployments.
+With this technique, we have two parallel production environments.
+One is active and serves clients, and the other holds the previous release.
+If we need to roll back, we just switch the proxy to route clients back to the previous release.
+To deploy a new version, we push changes to the inactive environment and then switch clients’ requests to hit the new version.

 We also need service discoverability.
-When one Microservice needs to talk to the other it should have a way to find the address of the other service, e.g. look up IP address and Port by some alias name.
-Or maybe, we run our Microservices in Kubernetes, that among the rest will give us service discovery.
+When one microservice needs to talk to the other, it should have a way to find the address of the other service, e.g. look up IP address and port by some alias name.
+Or maybe, we run our microservices in Kubernetes, that among the rest will give us service discovery.

 What is the first pick?

 Now we are ready to start working on migration.
-If we take our Service based architecture as an example, where do we start first?
+If we take our service-based architecture as an example, where do we start first?

 There are two orthogonal forces that impact your decision: